minvws/nl-covid19-coronacheck-app-coordination/docs/error-handling.md

 ## 02h - cms signature failures

+* 020: invalid signature

 ## 03h - json parse failures

-* 030: Can not decode object to json
+* 030: Can not decode object from json
 * 031: Can not encode object to json

 ## 04h - data validation failures